rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 went through private messaging between the GUI and the backend, never exposed through the REST API, so the GUI could do things no script could.

-The second was snapshots.
-Save the VM's state, restore it later.
+The second was snapshots, saving the VM's state to restore later.
 A simple feature, an awkward implementation, because the backend has to stop while its disk is copied, and the backend lives inside the GUI.
 So taking a snapshot turned into a small contortion.
 The GUI launches rdctl, which calls back into